ToxicFrog/vstruct/README.md

 Read: read and discard the next `S` bytes.
 Write: write `S` bytes with value `V`.
 Within a bitpack, the only valid values for `V` are 0 or 1.

-This format does not consume input data or produce output data.
+This format does not consume input data (when writing) or produce output values (when reading).
 However, unlike the seek controls (`@+-a`), it can be used even when the input or output does not support seeking (e.g. when reading from a pipe or socket).

 --------